Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Discussion

 We selected a voxel mesh for the FE model, since a conformal mesh requires significantly higher development time and manual intervention, prohibiting scaling to multiple subject-specific models.
 The use of mesh morphing based on existing image registration methods provided limited subject-specificity (DICE $< 0.7$) near the gray matter-CSF interface \cite{li2021anatomically}.
 Since recent studies report small differences between a voxel model and a conformal model under a rotational loading \cite{zhou2025surface}, the voxel mesh was a reasonable choice for this study.

+Given the resolution of our model, if two gyri touch each other, they share common nodes and therefore are not free to detach from each other.
+Future studies should investigate the effect of sliding between the gyri.
 Our FE models also lacked mesh adaptivity or high mesh density near sharp corners, such as cortical sulci and ventricles, limiting the ability to capture the strain concentrations at the sulci.
-Future studies should move towards higher mesh density near the sharp corners.
+These limits the ability of our model to capture tau-protein accumulation patterns seen in CTE \cite{mckee2009chronic}.
+Future studies should move towards higher mesh density near high curvature points.

 Despite the limitations in our workflow, the results of the study show a significant effect of cortical folds on multiple injury metrics, across multiple subjects, and under different loading directions, highlighting the need to incorporate cortical folds in future studies on mTBI risk assessment of different activities.